juliageek/tv-shows-app/README.md

 ## 4. Unit testing

 I used Jest and Vue test utils for unit testing the components.
 I aimed to test all the components, and by testing them, cover the Vuex store.
-I got a coverage of 95% (% of statements).
+I got a coverage of 92% (of statements).